Building Permit & Business Licenses

 - Underground inspection: To be made after trenches or ditches are excavated, piping installed, and before any backfill is put in place.

-- Rough-in inspection: To be made after roof, framing, fire blocking and bracing is in place and all soil, waste and vent piping is complete, and prior to the installation of wall or ceiling membranes.
+- Rough-in inspection: To be made after the roof, framing, fire blocking, and bracing is in place and all soil, waste, and vent piping is complete, and prior to the installation of wall or ceiling membranes.

 - Final inspection: To be made after the building is complete, all plumbing fixtures are in place and properly connected, and the structure is ready for occupancy.